kyegomez/RT-X/README.md

 # Tests
-I created a single tests file that uses pytest to run tests on all the modules, RTX1, RTX2, EfficientNetFil, first git clone and get into the repository
+I created a single tests file that uses pytest to run tests on all the modules, RTX1, RTX2, EfficientNetFil, first git clone and get into the repository, install the requirements.txt with pip then run this:

 `pytest tests.py`

 # License